franzbu/WinHammer.spoon/README.md

 ### AeroSpace

-As has been mentioned, LattinMellon can be used alongside AeroSpace (https://github.com/nikitabobko/AeroSpace).
-This feature can be enabled by adding the following option to 'init.lua':
+As has been mentioned, AeroSpace (https://github.com/nikitabobko/AeroSpace) can be installed to enable LattinMellon to handle spaces.
+After installing AersoSpace (https://nikitabobko.github.io/AeroSpace/guide), it can be enabled by adding the following option to 'init.lua':

 ```lua
 local LattinMellon = hs.loadSpoon("LattinMellon")